 Crunch Point Actions

-1. Identify some person, situation, or action that you fear; resolve to confront it immediately and get it behind you.
+1. Identify some person, situation, or action that you fear; resolve that crisis & confront it immediately so you can put it behind you.

 2. Whatever decisions you would make if your survival was at stake, make them now.
 As Shakespeare wrote, “Take action against a sea of troubles, and in so doing, end them.”